Set Reconstruction on the Hypercube: The Fourier Transform

 \end{lem}

 \begin{proof}

 \end{proof}

-There is a similar easy to describe effect of translation on the Fourier Transform. \begin{lem} Given a multiset $f$ from $\Z_2^n$ and an element $z\in\Z_2^n$, the Fourier transform of the translate $z+f$ is given by
+The effect of translation on the Fourier Transform is similarly easy to describe. \begin{lem} Given a multiset $f$ from $\Z_2^n$ and an element $z\in\Z_2^n$, the Fourier Transform of the translate $z+f$ is given by

 \end{lem}

 \begin{proof}

 \end{proof}